 Action(s): You can select one or more actions to run when the trigger event occurs.
 Add additional actions by clicking the “Add action” button.
 Keep in mind that users must have activated all services used in the Applet in order to turn it on.

 Action fields: Like trigger fields, data can be pre filled and hidden in an action field or can be filled out by the user.
 In the case of action fields, it is important to hide any fields that don’t need to be filled out by the user.
 For example, if your Applet is “Tweet your Instagram photos”, you would place the Instagram “SourceURL” ingredient in the Twitter “Image URL” action field and then hide it as this is the only appropriate ingredient to have in that field.
-Other fields you might like the user to fill out themselves such as .
+You might ask the user to fill out other types of action fields themselves such as their location, their email address, or a name of a photo album private to them.
 Note that action fields marked to be “chosen by the user” can include prefilled text or numbers, but cannot include prefilled ingredients.

 Testing and publishing your Applets